theme222/WeirdGunGameCalc/Contribute.md

 There are currently no plans on adding any sights into the calculator due to the fact that they are mostly cosmetic (Except for a couple problems with range increase, spread pellet increase and that one shield sight thing).

-* `Data` This directory contains one singular file being `FullData.json`. this file is the output when I ran the `FileFormatter.py` program to format the files inside of the `RawData`.
-This file is what the calculator will read from when extracting it's data.
+* `Data` This directory contains two files being `FullData.json` and `Penalties.json`. `FullData.json` is file is the output when I run the `FileFormatter.py` program to format the files inside of the `RawData` and `Penalties.json` contains the penalties for each combo between core and part category.
+These two files are what the calculator will read from when extracting it's data.
 * `OldData` Unrelated.
 Simply contains old part values from previous updates.
 It is currently unused.
 * `Calculator.cpp` The main calculator.
 This is the file that contains all the c++ code that compiles to the binaries/executables.
 * `DataScreenshotter.py` This file helps with data collection which will be explained more [here](#data-collection)